Adam@Home by Rob Harrell for December 13, 2009

 11. Missing large

-barefootmama over 14 years ago
+barefootmama almost 15 years ago

 Susan, you are probably right that many of those arguments could be made for fur, but like many people, I view killing a plant and killing an animal as very different things, just as I view killing a an animal and killing a person as very different things.
 But, if you feel strongly that cutting down trees is wrongful killing, you could always go with the living tree option.
 There are many places you can buy a potted tree that can be planted after the season, and more and more companies that rent Christmas trees out.
 They deliver a tree in a pot and then pick up and replant it after Christmas is over.